Foundation Concrete Pour

 This is the county's building inspector.
 He will have read the inspection report from the Engineer Of Record.

-Building code requires that the foundation setup be signed off BEFORE any concrete is poured.
 The health department inspector should have already signed off if there is sewer plumbing under the slab.

 Make sure forming is solid